Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: System Model

 \subsection{Scenario}

 As shown in Fig. \ref{fig1}, consider a vehicular communication network consisting of RIS-assisted V2I and V2V links, where the vehicles are randomly distributed on a 450$*$650 square meter road network, there are paths up and down, left and right, with three double lanes of road in each direction.
-The BS and the RIS are located at certain distances from two diagonal corners of this road network, and each vehicle randomly chooses a moving direction and at a constant speed.
 When encountering an intersection, there is a certain probability that the vehicle will choose to turn or go straight ahead, and furthermore, we consider that there are $M$ vehicles, each of which plays the role of both a cellular vehicular user (CUE) and a device-to-device vehicular user (DUE) in the system, and thus there are $\mathit{M}$ CUEs, which communicate with the BS by V2I link (we consider an uplink scenario, where the vehicle is equipped with an antenna and the BS is equipped with an $\mathit{M}$-element uniform linear array), and $\mathit{K}$ pairs of DUEs , which communicate directly with each other via V2V link.
 The sets of CUEs and DUEs are defined as $\mathcal{M}=\left\{1,2,\cdots,\mathit{M}\right\}$ and $\mathcal{K}=\left\{1,2,\cdots,\mathit{K}\right\}$, respectively.
 Furthermore, assuming that the $\mathit{M}$ V2I links have been pre-allocated orthogonal spectrum with fixed transmission power, each DUE needs to reuse the spectrum of a CUE, denoted by $\mathit{x_{m,k}^n}$ spectrum sharing case, and $\mathit{x_{m,k}^n}=1$ indicates that the $\mathit{k}$th DUE reuses the spectrum of the $\mathit{m}$th CUE at slot $n$.
 Different types of V2X links interfere with each other, and in order to improve the quality of service of the communication link, RIS is deployed to enhance the performance of the communication system, where RIS is a uniform rectangular array of $\mathit{F}$ passive elements, taking the V2I link as an example, the vehicle can communicate with the BS directly or with the BS through RIS assistance, and we assume that both communication links exist simultaneously.